 The team employs coaches who will work with all levels of paddlers, teaching the basic skills to beginners and refining the skills of experienced paddlers.
 They prepare the team to be competitive at local, national, and international events in Premier, Masters and Grand Masters classes.

-The Schuylkill Dragons are coached by two stellar coaches: Co-Coaches Joann Fegley and Megan Roberts.
+The Schuylkill Dragons are coached by three stellar coaches: Co-Coaches Stacey Scanlan, Lora Dunnigan, and Karen Anderson.

 I became hooked on dragon boating since I first sat in a boat in 2013 with the Schuylkill Dragons.
 I have always had a passion for water and boats, and the SD’s provided me with the outlet and resources to take that to the next level and beyond.

 Coached by Joann Fegley and Megan Roberts I was given the skills, knowledge, and opportunities to progress to the coaching level.
 Welcomed by all loving members I was given the motivation, determination and camaraderie to push myself and have what already feels like a lifetime of experiences.
 Combined with the training under several other top coaches over the years, I’ve consumed a vast amount of paddling information.

 Since that first day on the water, I have raced and trained locally, nationally, and internationally with the SD’s and my other teams Philadelphia Outrigger Canoe Club (POCC) and Philadelphia Dragon Boat Association (PDBA).
 I also travel and race in my own OC1 in small boat competitions.

 I have trained and time trialed through four cycles of Team USA, making the team three times in 2017, 2019 and 2021.